-Tips for Rhinoplasty Preparation and Recovery
+Tips for rhinoplasty preparation and recovery

 Taking a few simple steps to stay healthy in the weeks prior to and following a rhinoplasty surgery will help enable a good recovery.
 Here are a few tips for you to keep in mind as you prepare for the procedure which will allow you to get a head start on your recovery period.

-Maintain a healthy sleep schedule – Try to get at least eight hours of sleep before the procedure, and take short naps during the day if you can as well.
+- Maintain a healthy sleep schedule – Try to get at least eight hours of sleep days before the procedure, and take short naps during the day if you can as well.
 This will encourage your body and mind to acclimate to resting during the day, as you will need to keep activity levels to a minimum after surgery.

-Arrange for transportation and care – You should feel relaxed and stress-free on the day of your surgery, so make sure logistics are ironed out.
+- MArrange for transportation and care – You should feel relaxed and stress-free on the day of your surgery, so make sure logistics are ironed out.
 You may already be aware that you’ll be unable to drive after the procedure, so be sure to request assistance from someone willing to help, such as your significant other, sibling, or friend.
-Having this person stay with you for at least the first day of recovery is required, so you’ll have someone to help you prepare your meals, take medication, and address other needs.
+Having this person stay with you for at least the first day of recovery is required, so you’ll have someone to help you prepare your meals, take medication, and address additional needs.